scottlamb/moonfire-nvr/guide/easy-install.md

 in particular during the building of libavutil you will see several compiler warnings.
 This, while undesirable, is a direct result of the original developers not cleaning up the cause(s) of these warnings.
-They are, however, just warnings and will not affect correct functioning of moonfire.
+They are, however, just warnings and will not affect correct functioning of Moonfire.

 Once the setup is complete, two steps remain: building and then installing.
 There is a script for each of these scenarios, but since generally you would